 Any behavior that disrupts the instructional process, distracts students and/or teachers from classroom activities and studies, or creates a dangerous or fearful situation for students and/or staff is a violation of this policy.

 Penalty may range from detention to short-term suspension, unless a student creates a dangerous situation.
-A Local Formal Hearing must be held if a student creates a dangerous situation in a classroom.
-If found guilty at the Local Formal Hearing for creating a dangerous situation in the classroom, the student is suspended or placed in in-school suspension for up to 10 school days and may be referred to the Student Evidentiary Hearing Committee, which could impose long-term suspension or expulsion, and/or make a referral to an alternative school.
+A Formal Hearing must be held if a student creates a dangerous situation in a classroom.
+If found guilty at the Formal Hearing for creating a dangerous situation in the classroom, the student is suspended or placed in in-school suspension for up to ten (10) school days and may be referred to the Student Evidentiary Hearing Committee, which could impose long-term suspension or expulsion, and/or make a referral to an alternative school.

 4.11.1.
 School Disturbance